VS Code through CS Proxy/Jump host

 1. Permission denied

-• Did your CS password expire?
-Have you reset your CS Password?
+• Did your WWU password expire?
+Have you reset your WWU Password?

 • Did you use the correct username?

-New student accounts are created as data becomes available, starting the morning of the first day of classes and each morning thereafter into the first full week of classes.
-If you registered for a CS class after the first day of classes and still don’t have an account by Tuesday of the next week please reach out to support.
+CS services for new students are activated as data becomes available, starting the morning of the first day of classes and each morning thereafter into the first full week of classes.
+If you registered for a CS class after the first day of classes and still don’t have access by Tuesday of the next week please reach out to support.

 2. Name or service not known